KCKhoo/data-analysis-projects-udacity/README.md

 - Anaconda

 ## Common Libraries
-- Numpy
+- numpy
-- Pandas
+- pandas
-- Matplotlib
+- matplotlib
-- Seaborn
+- seaborn

 and additional libraries listed in the notebook for each project